linux-system-roles/network/README.md

 The `persistent_state` option identifies if a connection profile is in a persistent state.
 The `persistent_state` option can be set to the following values:

-*   `present` (default)
+#### `persistent_state: present` (default)

 Note that if `persistent_state` is `present` and the connection profile contains the `type` option, the profile will be created or updated.
 If the connection profile is incomplete (no `type` option), the behavior is undefined.
 Also, the `present` value does not directly result in a change in the network configuration.
 If the `state` option is not set to `up`, the profile is only created or modified, not activated.

-*   `absent`
+#### `persistent_state: absent`

 The `absent` value ensures that the profile is not present on the target host.
 For example, if a profile with `name` `eth0` exists, it will be deleted.
 In this case:

 - `NetworkManager` deletes all connection profiles with the corresponding `connection.id`.
     Deleting a profile usually does not change the current networking configuration, unless the profile was currently activated on a device.
 Deleting the currently active connection profile disconnects the device.
 That makes the device eligible to autoconnect another connection (for more details, see [rh#1401515](https://bugzilla.redhat.com/show_bug.cgi?id=1401515)).

-    - ` initscripts` deletes the ifcfg file in most cases with no impact on the system unless a component relies on the sysconfig directory.
+- `initscripts` deletes the ifcfg file in most cases with no impact on the system unless a component relies on the sysconfig directory.

 **Note**: For profiles that only contain a `state` option, the `network` role only activates or deactivates the connection without changing its configuration.